Sika deer: Description

 The sika deer is one of the few deer species that does not lose its spots upon reaching maturity.
 Spot patterns vary with region.
 The mainland subspecies have larger and more obvious spots, in contrast to the Taiwanese and Japanese subspecies, whose spots are nearly invisible.
 Many introduced populations are from Japan, so they also lack significant spots.

 The color of the pelage ranges from mahogany to black, and white individuals are also known.
 During winter, the coat becomes darker and shaggier and the spots less prominent, and a mane forms on the back of the males' necks.
 They are medium-sized herbivores, though they show notable size variation across their several subspecies and considerable sexual dimorphism, with males invariably much larger than females.
 They can vary from 50 to 110 cm tall at the shoulder and from 95 to 180 cm in head-and-body length.
 The tail measures about 7.5–13 cm long.

-The largest subspecies is the Manchurian sika deer (C. n. mantchuricus), in which males commonly weigh about 68–109 kg and females weigh 45–50 kg, with large stags scaling up to 160 kg, although there had been records of Yezo sika deer bulls weighing up to 170 or 200 kg.
+The largest subspecies is the Manchurian sika deer (C. n. mantchuricus), in which males commonly weigh about 68–109 kg and females weigh 45–50 kg, with large stags scaling up to 160 kg, although Yezo sika deer bulls weighing up to 170 or 200 kg have been recorded.
 On the other end of the size spectrum, in the Japanese sika deer (C. n. nippon), males weigh 40–70 kg and females weigh 30–40 kg.
 All sikas are compact and dainty-legged, with short, trim, wedge-shaped heads and a boisterous disposition.
 When alarmed, they often display a distinctive flared rump, much like the American elk.

 Sika stags have stout, upright antlers with an extra buttress up from the brow tine and a very thick wall.
 A forward-facing intermediate tine breaks the line to the top, which is usually forked.
 Occasionally, sika antlers develop some palmation (flat areas).
 Females carry a pair of distinctive black bumps on the forehead.
 Antlers can range from 28 to 45 cm to more than 80 cm, depending on the subspecies.
 Stags also have distinctive manes during their mating period (rut).

 These deer have well-developed metatarsal and preorbital glands.
 The volatile components of these glands were examined from a free-ranging female.
 The metatarsal gland contained 35 compounds: long-chain carboxylic acids, straight-chain aldehydes, long-chain alcohols, a ketone, and cholesterol.
 The components of the preorbital gland were C14 through C18 straight and branched-chain fatty acids.